 Skip to main content

-Biden: Israel Must 'Respond Proportionally' to Iran Attack as Danon Calls it 'Assault on Our Very Existence'
+Biden: Israel Must 'Respond Proportionally' to Iran Attack as Danon Calls It 'Assault on Our Very Existence'

 Share This article

-Israeli officials indicate retaliation for Iran's 181-missile attack on Tuesday will be swift.
+JERUSALEM, Israel – Israeli officials indicate retaliation for Iran's 181-missile attack on Tuesday will be swift.

+Prime Minister Benjamin Netanyahu met with top military and civilian leaders to mull over options.
 Targets could include Iran's oil rigs or even its nuclear facilities, where the Islamist regime is moving swiftly toward producing nuclear weapons.

+President Biden was asked if he'd support strikes against those nuclear facilities.
 "The answer is no," he responded.
 "We'll be discussing with the Israelis what they're going to do."

 Biden said Israel must respond proportionally.